nixworks/public/news/2006/07/6/README.md

 ##### Kenneth Lay
 ### [Addressing the death of Kenneth Lay, U.S. President George W. Bush states that he hopes Lay, one of the men convicted in the collapse of Enron, "was right with the Lord". ](/news/2006/07/6/addressing-the-death-of-kenneth-lay-u-s-president-george-w-bush-states-that-he-hopes-lay-one-of-the-men-convicted-in-the-collapse-of-enr.md)
-_Context: United States, Enron, Kenneth Lay, Trial of Kenneth Lay and Jeffrey Skilling, U.S. President, Jesus Christ, George W. Bush_
+_Context: Enron, United States, George W. Bush, Jesus Christ, U.S. President, Kenneth Lay, Trial of Kenneth Lay and Jeffrey Skilling_

 ##### North Korea
 ### [ The long-range missile launched during North Korea's Missile Test was aimed at a point in the ocean close to the U.S. state of Hawaii. ](/news/2006/07/6/the-long-range-missile-launched-during-north-korea-s-missile-test-was-aimed-at-a-point-in-the-ocean-close-to-the-u-s-state-of-hawaii.md)
-_Context: U.S. state, United States, Hawaii, launch, North Korea_
+_Context: United States, launch, U.S. state, Hawaii, North Korea_

 ##### Space Shuttle
 ### [ The Space Shuttle "Discovery" successfully docks with the International Space Station as part of the STS-121 mission.
 Checks of the orbiter have revealed no damage from foam falling off the external fuel tank during launch. ](/news/2006/07/6/the-space-shuttle-discovery-successfully-docks-with-the-international-space-station-as-part-of-the-sts-121-mission-checks-of-the-orbiter.md)
-_Context: Discovery, International Space Station, Space Shuttle, 13-day mission, docks_
+_Context: Space Shuttle, docks, 13-day mission, International Space Station, Discovery_

 ##### Great Britain
 ### [ Great Britain's young people are for the first time spending more time looking at Internet sites than watching TV, a new survey has revealed. ](/news/2006/07/6/great-britain-s-young-people-are-for-the-first-time-spending-more-time-looking-at-internet-sites-than-watching-tv-a-new-survey-has-reveale.md)
-_Context: opinion poll, Internet, Great Britain, TV_
+_Context: Great Britain, TV, Internet, opinion poll_

 ##### Mexico
 ### [ In Mexico's presidential election, PRD candidate Andrs Manuel Lpez Obrador says he will file a legal challenge against the results of the ongoing official vote count that have him loscing to the PAN's Felipe Caldern by 0.57 percentage points. ](/news/2006/07/6/in-mexico-s-presidential-election-prd-candidate-andres-manuel-lopez-obrador-says-he-will-file-a-legal-challenge-against-the-results-of-the.md)
-_Context: Mexico, Mexican general election, Party of the Democratic Revolution, Felipe Caldern, Andrs Manuel Lpez Obrador, National Action Party (PAN)_
+_Context: Mexican general election, Party of the Democratic Revolution, Mexico, Felipe Caldern, National Action Party (PAN), Andrs Manuel Lpez Obrador_

 ##### Military of the United States
 ### [ A United States Military AH-64 Apache helicopter made an emergency landing in South Korea.
 There was no injury or damage to the helicopter. ](/news/2006/07/6/a-united-states-military-ah-64-apache-helicopter-made-an-emergency-landing-in-south-korea-there-was-no-injury-or-damage-to-the-helicopter.md)